checkstyle/contribution/checkstyle-tester/README.md

 To generate report using github action, you need to add specific line(s) to your PR description.
 Please note:

 - Each item should be on new line.
 - There should be at least one config (items 1-3).
 - Placeholders should be replaced with links to ["raw" versions of files](./README_GET_RAW_LINK.md).

 Lines to add:
-1) **Conditional** `Diff Regression config: {{URI to my_checks.xml}}` Report configuration([template](https://raw.githubusercontent.com/checkstyle/contribution/master/checkstyle-tester/my_check.xml)) when both master branch and patch branch have same config (most cases like bugfixes, code enhancements, etc.).
+1) **Conditional** `Diff Regression config: {{URI to my_checks.xml}}` Report configuration [template][template_my_check] when both master branch and patch branch have same config (most cases like bugfixes, code enhancements, etc.).

 2) **Conditional** `Diff Regression patch config: {{URI to patch_config.xml}}` If you want to generate [Difference Report with Different Base and Patch Config](./README_MANUAL_EXECUTION.md#difference-report-with-different-base-and-patch-config)
 (for split properties, change property types, add a new property, etc...) you must add this line.
-Should be used with `Diff Regression config: `
+Should be used with `Diff Regression config:`

-3) **Conditional** `New module config: {{URI to new_module_config.xml}}` Report configuration([template](https://raw.githubusercontent.com/checkstyle/contribution/master/checkstyle-tester/my_check.xml)) for new modules, e.g. for new check.
+3) **Conditional** `New module config: {{URI to new_module_config.xml}}` Report configuration [template][template_my_check] for new modules, e.g. for new check.

-4) **Optional** `Diff Regression projects: {{URI to projects-to-test-on.properties}}` Link to custom list of projects([template](https://raw.githubusercontent.com/checkstyle/contribution/master/checkstyle-tester/projects-to-test-on.properties)).
+4) **Optional** `Diff Regression projects: {{URI to projects-to-test-on.properties}}` Link to custom list of projects ([template][projects-to-test-on_prp]).
-If no list is provided, [default](https://raw.githubusercontent.com/checkstyle/contribution/master/checkstyle-tester/projects-to-test-on-for-github-action.properties) list is taken.
+If no list is provided, [default][for-github-action_prp] list is taken.

 5) **Optional** `Report label: here is some label` Everything between "Report label: " and EOL will be taken as a label for the report.
-For the example above, label will be `here is some label`.
+For the example above,
+label will be `here is some label`.
 This text will be added in bot message before link to report.
 Can be useful if you are generating many reports and want to distinguish them.

 **Required** Last step - you need to create specific comment `GitHub, generate report` (case-insensitive, no text/spaces/line feeds before and after) to trigger generation of the report.